willstall/VideoWebsocketServer/README.md

 # Rasbian Node Websocket Server w/ Brightsign Support
-This is an example project to help you setup a websocket server for use and install it onto a raspberry pi for use as a dedicated server.
+This is a project to help you setup a dedicated websocket server for use on a raspberry pi that can support dynamic content on multiple devices such as phones,tablets,computers, and brightsign players using [express-ws](https://github.com/HenningM/express-ws)

 ## Usage
 Currently, this example sends a 'Play Video' message to all devices connected to the socket server.
 Any devices connected to the server will get the automatic play from the server every 5-seconds ( configurable ).
 Alternatively, any client can send initiat the play command that will initiate on all server clients.